d4hines/window-alm/src/rectangles.alm.md

         A2 > B1.
     ```

-2. A overlaps B if A is on the same line as B w.r.t to both x and y.
+2. A overlaps B if A is on the same line as B w.r.t to both X and Y.

     ```
     overlaps(A, B) if onSameLine(A, B, x), onSameLine(A, B, y).